-A2.
+A1.
 Glossary

-Anonymous Call Reject (ACR) Where the called party has opted to reject calls where the caller has chosen to prevent the display of their CLI data.
+Anonymous Call Daiast Where the called party has ented to reject calls where the caller has Anonymous Call Reject (ACR) Where the called party has opted to reject calls where the caller has chosen to prevent the display of their CLI Data.
 Calling Line Identification (CLI) Calling Line Identification is the data that is provided with a telephone call about the caller.
 It consists of the caller's line identity along with a privacy marking, which indicates whether the number can be shared with the recipient of the call.
 Calling Line Identification (CLI) facilities These are the facilities by which the telephone number of a calling party is presented to the called party prior to the call being established.
+CLI Data CLI Data means the contents of all signalling messages which can be used between Communications Providers and/or between Communications Providers and End-Users to signal the origin of the call and/or the identity of the calling party, including any associated privacy markings.
+It is comprised of a mandatory Network CLI, an optional Presentation CLI and respective privacy information (which indicates what the call originator is prepared to have displayed to the called party).
+Privacy information is overridden in the case of calls to the emergency services.
 Connected Line Identity (COL) Connected Line Identity is the data that is provided with a telephone call about the called party.
 It consists of the called party's line identity along with a privacy marking, which indicates whether the number can be shared with the caller.
 Network Number The Network Number is a telephone number that unambiguously identifies the line identity of the fixed access ingress to or egress from a Public Telephone Network or a subscriber or terminal/telephone that has non-fixed access to a Public Telephone Network.
-For CLI, it can also be the first known Public Electronic Communication Network in the call path, where the first known UK PECN does not reasonably trust the CLI data that is being provided or the CLI data is not available.
-Network Termination Point This is the physical point at which a subscriber is provided with access to a Public Electronic Communications Network and cab be identified by means of a specific network address, which may be linked to the Telephone Number or name of a Subscriber.
+For CLI, it can also be the first known Public Electronic Communication Network in the call path, where the first known UK PECN does not reasonably trust the CLI Data that is being provided or the CLI Data is not available.
+Network Termination Point This is the physical point at which a subscriber is provided with access to a Public Electronic Communications Network and can be identified by means of a specific network address, which may be linked to the Telephone Number or name of a Subscriber.
 NICC NICC is the UK telecoms industry standards forum that develops interoperability standards for UK communications networks.

 Presentation Number The Presentation Number is a number nominated or provided by the caller that can identify that caller or be used to make a return or subsequent call.
-It may not necessarily identify the line identity of the geographic source of the call
+It may not necessarily identify the line identity of the geographic source of the call.